What is Python?

 NB!
 There are several shorter breaks baked in throughout the day, and there may be changes in the program.

-A week before the start of the course, we will send out a user guide with instructions on how to prepare your computer.
-It is important that everyone follows the steps in the guide.
-If you need help with the setup, you can come at 09:00 on November 4th.
-The course itself starts at 10:00 this day.
+- Important information: You must bring your own computer to the course.
+A week before the start of the course, we send a user guide with instructions on how to prepare the machine, and it is important that everyone follows the steps carefully.